kubernetes/enhancements/keps/sig-cloud-provider/5237-watch-based-route-controller-reconciliation/README.md

 Two fields are relevant for determining whether a reconcile should occur:

 1. `Node.Status.Addresses` maps to the `TargetNodeAddresses` field in the `Route` struct.
-It determines where packets for a give IP range should be sent.
+It determines where packets for a given IP range should be sent.
 Changes to this field must trigger a reconcile.
 2. `Node.Spec.PodCIDRs` contains the IP ranges assigned to the node.
-These CIDRs are used as the destination in the created routes..
+These CIDRs are used as the destination in the created routes.
 Changes to this field must trigger a reconcile.

 ### Test Plan